FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/new_rollback_ibmi.md

 >
 > The user performing the upgrade requires the same rights as for a regular installation or update (\*JOBCTL, \*SPLCTL, and \*ALLOBJ).

-1. Call the UPGRADE command for your Transfer CFT{{< TransferCFT/transfercftname >}}.
-Applying an UPGRADE of a version older than the version of your Transfer CFT{{< TransferCFT/transfercftname >}} rolls it back to this older version, but keeps your configuration.
+1. Call the UPGRADE command for your {{< TransferCFT/suitevariablesTransferCFTName >}}.
+Applying an UPGRADE of a version older than the version of your {{< TransferCFT/suitevariablesTransferCFTName >}} rolls it back to this older version, but keeps your configuration.

 In rollback mode, the UPGRADE command prompt resembles the following screen: